burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 9. A value of any type can be converted to `void`.

-10. Conversion to `void *` and back guarantee the restoration of the original pointer value.
+10. Conversion to `void *` and back guarantees the restoration of the original pointer value.

 11. In C, `void *` can be **implicitly** converted to a pointer to any type.
 In C++, **an explicit cast** is required.
 (Appendix C, 4.10, C++ 2003 standard)

 12. On the operands of unary operations, the ordinary unary conversions described next are performed.
 The goal is to reduce the number of arithmetic types.
 Here they are:
    * An array of type T $\to$ pointer to the first element.
-However, it is not applied for arguments of `operator &` and `sizeof` operators.
+However, it is not applied to arguments of the `operator &` and `sizeof` operators.
    * Function $\to$ function pointer.
    * Conversions from an integer type of rank below int $\to$ to `int`.
    * Conversions from unsigned integer types lower than `int`, `int` represent all values $\to$ values are cast ​​to integers.
-   * Conversions from unsigned integer types lower than `int`, but `int` does not represent all $\to$ values are cast ​​to `unsigned int`.
+   * Conversions from unsigned integer types lower than `int`, but `int` does not represent all $\to$ values, are cast ​​to `unsigned int`.

 13. On the operands of a binary operation, the usual unary conversions are performed separately for each argument, and after that, the regular binary conversions are applied.